anushkagarg5653/Guide-Me/README.md

 ```sh
 git clone [URL]
 ```
-- `$ cd` into project directory
+- `cd` into project directory.

-- And then run
+- And then run:
-- Python 2: `$ python -m SimpleHTTPServer 8000`
+Python 2: `python -m SimpleHTTPServer 8000`
+or
-- Python 3: `$ python -m http.server 8000`
+Python 3: `python -m http.server 8000`

 to start the web-UI in development mode.

 - Open ***http://localhost:8000*** to view it in the browser.